ZekeScript/do-now/README.md

 - [Santiago Vega](https://www.linkedin.com/in/santiagoeliseovega/)
 - [matiu](https://github.com/matiu)

-This app was developed by [Your Name].
+This app was developed by ZekeScript.
 It uses the following libraries and technologies:

 - JavaScript
 - HTML